Impact of DuoTherm Compared to TENS on Pain and Disability With Acute and Chronic Low Back Pain

 Detailed Description

-100 patients with chronic low back pain presenting for chiropractic and rehabilitation care will be stratified by gender and randomized to one of two conditions: a pain relief belt device incorporating multiple speeds of vibration and optional heat, cold, and pressure delivered through a sculpted metal plate; or an 8 channel TENS unit.
+160 patients with moderate to severe acute or exacerbations of chronic low back pain presenting for chiropractic and rehabilitation care will be randomized to one of two conditions: a pain relief belt device incorporating multiple speeds of vibration and optional heat, cold, and pressure delivered through a sculpted metal plate; or an 8 channel prescription TENS unit.
 Patients will be prompted by a Qualtrics text link to a secure data recording site collecting pain and medication use.

 Study Type